 The final version has of course been widely quoted: "A well regulated Militia, being necessary to the security of a free State, the right of the People to keep and bear arms, shall not be infringed."

-The ten alternate drafts are listed here in the order in which Madison, Jefferson, et al appear to have considered them.
+Here are the ten alternate wordings--which are listed here in the order in which Madison, Jefferson, et al appear to have considered them.

-** The carrying of 9mm semiautomatic handguns (but not necessarily muskets) into schools, churches, bars, and airplanes whenever one might feel like it, being necessary to...a free State, the right of the People to keep and bear arms, shall not be infringed.
+** The right to carry 9mm semiautomatic handguns (but not necessarily muskets), into schools, bars, churches, and airplanes, being necessary to...a free State, the right of the People to keep and bear arms, shall not be infringed.

-** Mass and frequent murders in a society's schools, being necessary to...a free State, the right of the People to keep and bear arms, shall not be infringed.##
+** The repeated and frequent occurrence of mass shootings, in a society's schools, being necessary to...a free State, the right of the People to keep and bear arms, shall not be infringed.2

-** The murder of 5 of your neighbors after your wife cooks your eggs wrong, or of 13 people in a citizenship class, or of your 5 children, or of a 17-year-old who egged your car, or of a neighbor for getting a speed bump installed on your street, or of a person who disputes your parking spot, being necessary to...a free State, the right of the People to keep and bear arms, shall not be infringed.##
+** The killing of 13 people in a citizenship class, or of a 17-year-old who egged your car, or of your 5 children, or of a neighbor for having a speed bump installed on your street, or of a person who takes your parking spot, being necessary to...a free State, the right of the People to keep and bear arms, shall not be infringed.2

-** The sale of 50 million firearms right after the election of the first black president, being necessary to...a free State, the right of the People to keep and bear arms, shall not be infringed.
+** The sale of 50 million firearms, after the election of a first black president, being necessary to...a free State, the right of the People to keep and bear arms, shall not be infringed.

-** An incredibly rare homicide-free weekend as a headline-making event in L.A., being necessary to...a free State, the right of the People to keep and bear arms, shall not be infringed.
+** A murder-free weekend in L.A., being such a rare event that it makes headlines, being necessary to...a free State, the right of the People to keep and bear arms, shall not be infringed.

-** The murder of your daughter and her fiance because they want you to move out of their apartment, being necessary to...a free State, the right of the People to keep and bear arms, shall not be infringed.##,//,&&
+** The shooting and killing of two innocent people because they want you to move out of their apartment, being necessary to...a free State, the right of the People to keep and bear arms, shall not be infringed.2,3,4

-** A gun-related homicide rate that's 10 to 44 times higher than in most other affluent countries, even if just 5 times higher than in Canada, being necessary to...a free State, the right of the People to keep and bear arms, shall not be infringed.
+** A gun-related homicide rate that's 10 to 44 times higher than in most other affluent countries, and still 5 times higher than in Canada, being necessary to...a free State, the right of the People to keep and bear arms, shall not be infringed.

-^^ Harvard historian Jay Silverstein discovered the box amidst a pile of uncatalogued materials in the basement of the NRA's Virginia headquarters.
-After some effort, he was able to pry it from the director's cold if not dead hands.
+1 Harvard historian Jay Silverstein discovered the box amidst a pile of uncatalogued materials in the basement of the NRA's Virginia headquarters.
+After some effort, he was able to pry it from the director's cold if quite alive hands.

 I know.
 But I do not approve.
 And I am not resigned.
 Edna St. Vincent Millay